akila-niasa/wedding-photographer/README.md

 ### what framework I use in this project
-I use React Router,React Router Hooks,React Bootstrap,Bootstrap,Firebase in my project
+I use React Router,React Router Hooks,React Bootstrap,Bootstrap in my project